-Accesses to global and shared memory are done via half-warps, i.e. an attempt is made to do all memory accesses in a half-warp simultaneously.
-In that sense, only threads in a half-warp run simultaneously, but the full warp is scheduled to run contemporaneously by the hardware OS, first one half-warp and then the other.
+(Accesses to global and shared memory are done via half-warps, i.e. an attempt is made to do all memory accesses in a half-warp simultaneously.
+In that sense, only threads in a half-warp run simultaneously, but the full warp is scheduled to run contemporaneously by the hardware OS, the current instruction first running in one half-warp and then in the other.
+From the point of view of the programmer, the issue of half-warps is not important.)